-The following guide is an overview of the procedures for getting your model running.
-Look for the Quick Start logo on the bottom corners of Quick Start pages.

-7. Check servo operation • See page 16
+The following guide is an overview of the procedures for gettin corners of Quick Start pages. ng your model running.
+Look for the Quick Start logo on the bottom 1.
+Read the safety precautions on pages 4-6 7.
+Check servo operation • See page 18 For your own safety, understand where carelessness and misuse could lead to personal injury.
 Make sure the steering servo is working correctly.

-8. Range test the radio system • See page 16
+2. Charge the battery pack • See page 13 8.
+Range test the radio system • See page 18 Fully charge the included battery pack.
+Charge your battery now so it will be ready when you finish the other setup procedures.
 Follow this procedure to make sure your radio system works properly at a distance and that there is no interference from outside sources.

-9. Detail your model • See page 10
+3. Install the antenna • See page 15 9.
+Detail your model • See page 10 The receiver antenna and antenna tube must be properly installed before operating your model.
 Apply other decals if desired.

-☐ 10.
-Drive your model • See page 20
+4. Install batteries in the transmitter • See page 13 ☐ 10.
+Drive your model • See page 22 The transmitter requires 4 AA alkaline or rechargeable batteries (sold separately).
 Driving tips and adjustments for your model.

-11. Maintaining your model • See page 24
+5. Install battery pack in the model • See page 16 11.
+Maintaining your model • See page 26 Your model requires a fully charged battery pack (included).
 Follow these critical steps to maintain the performance of your model and keep it in excellent running condition.
+6. Turn on the radio system • See page 16 Make a habit of turning the transmitter on first and off last.